 - no protection against giardia, molds or other microorganisms in the water

 - pitchers are inconvenient on a boat and very prone to spilling in the refrigerator (have to transfer water to a traditional bottle)

 - filter units can be hard to find in remote places and virtually impossible outside the US

 General Ecology, the company that makes the Seagull, states that “All Seagull IV purification systems are independently certified to meet EPA guide standard protocol for microbiological purifiers against bacteria, cysts and viruses.
 Plus, Seagull IV systems excel at removing chemical and aesthetic contaminants including herbicides, pesticides, chlorine and foul tastes, odors and colors.”
 The Seagull comes with a dedicated faucet.

-In researching this article, I found a very similar filter system called The Purest One which costs about one-third less than the Seagull and their filters are said to be interchangeable.
+In researching this article, I found a very similar filter system called The Purest One (note: the company has just changed hands and you send them an email by clicking on the “contact” button on the website — there is no other way to order online right now) which costs about one-third less than the Seagull and their filters are said to be interchangeable.
 I don’t have first-hand experience with these, but the company says they exceed the Seagull standards.
 If I were going to buy a Seagull-type filter system today, I’d buy The Purest One instead.

 - Top of the line purification.
 If you know you’re going to be taking on truly suspicious water, it will do a great job.

 - Size constraints.
 It’s about 5″ in diameter and 5″ long, smaller than a standard housing.

 - Full-time cruising.
 Good, tasty water is always available at the tap.